newville/wxmplot/doc/overview.rst

 `wxmplot` provides simple functions for making 2D line plots and displaying image data.
 These are similar to the simplest functions from `matplotlib.pyplot`, but offer richer interactivity and customization.
-It is not easy to convey interactivity in a static document,
+It is not easy to convey interactivity in a static document, but here and in :ref:`ch_interactive`, we will try to show how easy it is to use `wxmplot` for exploratory data analysis.